Clark School Graduation Reception

 Parking and Transit

-Parking in the marked spaces in the surface lots is free on a first come first served basis.
-The best option for people with mobility issues is to use Terrapin Trail Garage.
-The garage is ideal in that parking is available throughout, guests have access to the elevator to move between floors, and there is a walkway between the garage and the Xfinity Center.
+Parking in the marked spaces in the surface lots and pay lots is free on Commencement days on a first come first served basis.
+The best option for people with mobility issues is to use Terrapin Trail Garage (TTG).
+The garage is ideal in that parking is available throughout, guests have access to the elevator to move between floors, and there is a walkway from level 2 in the garage to level 3 (Concourse) in the Xfinity Center.
 No special permit is required to park in the Terrapin Trail Garage for individual college ceremonies.

 If you require accessible transportation for a disabled guest the day of commencement, please make arrangements by calling dispatch services at (301)314-0318.
 If you have parking questions, please call (301)314-PARK.